AEMBelarus/meetups/README.md

 * Single page applications with AEM

 ## Meetup_8
-* Разграничение прав доступа к данным в NOSQL хранилище
-* CDN- Быстрая доставка контента
+* Permission-sensitive content in NoSQL storage
+* Fast Content Delivery

 ## Meetup_9
-* Интеграция AEM с внешним медиа-сервером
+* Integrating AEM with external media server
-* Генерация сервисов Apache Felix при помощи Swagger и Retrofit
+* Generate Apache Felix services with help of Swagger and Retrofit

+## Meetup_10
+* AOP implementation in OSGi with AspectJ
+* Challenges on golf project
+* Manage content using Experience Fragments in 6.3